pine forest background

-If you are someone who would either like to appoint someone to administrate your estate upon your passing, or you are someone who has been named as the administrator of an estate and you are ready to begin the estate administration process, please continue reading and contact our knowledgeable Washtenaw County estate administration attorneys today.
+If you are someone who would either like to appoint someone to administrate your estate upon your passing, or you are someone who has been named as the administrator of an estate and you are ready to begin the estate administration process, please continue reading and contact a knowledgeable Washtenaw County estate attorney today.
 We have over 30 years of combined legal experience, and we are ready to put that experience to work for you.

 Probate is Not Always Necessary in Michigan